 The compact cache storage format, available in ArcGIS Server 10.0 and later, is designed to facilitate copying of large caches.
 In this type of cache, tiles are not stored as individual files as in exploded caches; rather, they are grouped into .bundle files.
 This results in much fewer files to copy, as well as a smaller cache.
 Using the compact cache storage format instead of the alternative exploded storage format can significantly reduce cache copy time.

 The compact cache format has two versions: compact, introduced at 10.0, and compactv2, introduced at 10.3.
 The earlier version includes a separate .bundlx file that serves as an index; the newer version incorporates the index into the .bundle file.
-This provides a performance improvement, particularly when the cache is located on a network share or a cloud store.
+This improves performance, particularly when the cache is located on a network share or a cloud store.
 However, the newer version of the compact cache can only be used by ArcGIS Server sites running 10.3 and later.
 It's the default format for caches created in these versions.

 If you are copying and transferring a cache between two sites that are both at 10.3 or later, you can do so seamlessly from your machine.

 If you are transferring a compact cache to a site running ArcGIS Server 10.3 or later, you should update it to the improved compactv2 format.
-To do so, use the Upgrade Map Server Cache Storage Format tool in ArcMap (or its ArcPy equivalent) to do so.
+To do so, use the Upgrade Map Server Cache Storage Format tool in ArcMap (or its ArcPy equivalent).

 Copy a large cache